 We love this time of year!
 If you haven’t noticed yet we have gone Autumn Craft Mad!!!
+We particularly love Autumn Crafts for Preschoolers, that they can enjoy and take part in.
 There are sooo many beautiful shapes and textures and colours out there at the moment: from Horse Chestnuts (aka conkers) to pine cones to the wonderful colours of Autumn Leaves.
 I mean just take a look at this lovely photo.
 Makes my Autumn heart sing (yes, I get a bit mushy sometimes!!):

 Beautiful!
 And these leaves came all from the same tree.
 It is a beautiful tree near our kids’ school.
 And it is WONDERFUL watching it gradually change colour.